-Critics say that women slow down units, they aren’t as strong, they aren’t as mentally tough.
+Critics, people who insist they know better about such things, say that women slow down units, they aren’t as strong, they aren’t as mentally tough.

 I take exception to the mental toughness part.
 First, many men aren’t mentally tough; the military is supposed to train them to be tough, and evaluate and reassign those who do not learn mental toughness.
 There is no reason that approach should not work with women.

 But second, just because women express emotions more freely, that has nothing to do with mental toughness.
 There’s a reason we talk about mama bears, not papa bears.
 Likewise, consider the title of Bailey White’s hilarious book, Mama Makes Up Her Mind.
 Why does that instill a shiver of trepidation in all of us, but ‘Papa makes up his mind’ does not?
-Given equal firepower, I’ll gladly take a pissed-off woman defending me.
+Given equal firepower, I’ll gladly choose a pissed-off woman defending me.

 For the sake of argument, however, let’s take the complaint of physical strength at face value.
 Let’s assume that, in a traditional battle, women are not as strong, and will not be able to – literally and figuratively – carry their assigned weight.